Digital Psych

 session 8: well-being and fun

-The eighth and final module encourages participants to use their devices for well-being and fun in two ways: through patient portals and music-listening platforms.
+The eighth module encourages participants to use their devices for well-being and fun in two ways: through patient portals and music-listening platforms.
 The session begins with a discussion of patient portals, where the benefits of portals and their real-world applicability are emphasized.
 A hands-on activity facilitates participants’ enrollment in their patient portal.
 Once participants are signed into their portal, they can navigate to a few common functions.
 By teaching participants how to use their patient portals, this module aims to increase their access to healthcare services.
 The second part of the session begins with a group discussion of the benefits of listening to music and how participants have listened to music before.
 Participants are introduced to Spotify and guided step-by-step on how to sign up for it.
 Participants are also shown how to play a song and add songs to a playlist.
 This section wraps up with a discussion of other streaming services participants may be interested in.
 By showing participants how to use their smartphones to have fun, this session will also promote their engagement and consistent use of their devices after DOORS instruction ends.
 The session concludes with a discussion of what skills participants have learned, and they are encouraged to come up with goals for the future.

 Please fill out this form if interested in full access to DOORS and receive password